 First thing’s first...a bit about Google Analytics

-Now that you’ve done that, you might be thinking you’re good to go, but there is still more setup within GA that you’ll want to do.
-Why?
-Because GA is used across all sorts of websites (blogs, news, eCommerce, etc.) and each one has different needs, so you want to tailor GA to each versus using the basic “one-size-fits-all” version.
-Here’s how:
+Now that you’ve done that, you might be thinking you’re good to go, but there is still more setup within Google Analytics that you’ll want to do.

 Step 1: Have eCommerce Analytics turned on